blog-han-chen/blog-han-chen.github.io/_posts/2016-02-21-playing-around-with-rnn-and-dna-sequence-prediction.md

 We would punish the neural network if, given `SETENCE_START`, it doesn't predict `A`, and given `SENTENCE_START A`, it doesn't predict `T`.
 Batching them together, given sequence X, the network should predict a sequence similar to Y; it is punished for each character predicted wrong.

-As a start, I am using E. coli cDNA data set.
+As a start, I am using <a href="{{ site.url }}/data/Escherichia_coli_gca_000749525.GCA_000749525.1.29.cdna.all.fa.gz" target="_blank">E. coli cDNA data set</a>.
 The file is about 5Mb big and contains 4000+ cDNA sequences.
 For real neural network training it is small, but it should suffice as a toy dataset.

 It is easy to parse the sequences using BioPython